Accordion-Thinking: Self-Regulated Step Summaries for Efficient and Readable LLM Reasoning: Experiments

 \textbf{Implementation Details:} Our experiments are conducted with Qwen2.5-Math-7B~\cite{qwen25math} and Qwen3-4B-Base~\cite{yang2025qwen3technicalreport}.
 For Qwen2.5-Math, we change the rope theta to 40000 and extend the window size to 32768.
 In addition, to facilitate step format detection, we added two step special tokens to the model's vocabulary, as shown in Figure \ref{fig:accordion}.
 The model terminates generation upon encountering either the \texttt{</step>} or EOS token.
 For cold start SFT, the warmup ratio is 0.1, the learning rate is 1e-5, and the batch size is set as 8.
 We train each model for 3 epochs.
 During the RL training, the learning rate is 1e-6, the rollout batch size is 128, and each prompt has 8 rollout generations.
 In practice, we do not use the reference model and KL loss.
 We use Math-Verify \footnote{https://github.com/huggingface/Math-Verify} as our reward function.
 We use temperature=1.0 for both rollout generation and evaluation.
 For training with \Fold mode, the maximum number of steps $N$ is set as 6 the maximum token length per step $L$ is set as 6144.
 This configuration limits the model's maximum output length to 36k tokens.
 In practice, due to our format check mechanism, the model can hardly reach this limit.

 \textbf{Baseline and Methods:} We compared the following methods: (1) \textit{Zero-RL}: Directly using GRPO to perform zero-RL on the base model.
-(2) \textit{Direct SFT}: We directly used the cold-start dataset constructed in Section \ref{subsec:data-synth} to fine-tune the base model (3) \textit{UnFold-RL}: Conducting Unfold mode RL experiments based on the cold-start model.
-(4) \textit{Fold-RL}: Conducting Fold mode RL experiments based on the cold-start model.
-(5) \textit{Mix-RL}: Conducting Mix mode RL experiments based on the cold-start model.
+(2) \textit{Cold-Start}: We directly used the cold-start dataset constructed in Section \ref{subsec:data-synth} to fine-tune the base model (3) \textit{UnFold-RL}: Conducting Unfold mode RL experiments based on the cold-start model.
+(4) \textit{H2O}, \textit{LightThinker}, and \textit{DeleThink}: Conducting their original method on the cold-start model.
+(5) \textit{Fold-RL}: Conducting Fold mode RL experiments based on the cold-start model.
+(6) \textit{Mix-RL}: Conducting Mix mode RL experiments based on the cold-start model.

 We denote the acquired model trained with \textit{Mix-RL} start from Qwen2.5-Math-7B / Qwen3-4B-Base as \AccordionThinker-\highlight{7}B / \AccordionThinker-\highlight{4}B. In \Fold mode, they demonstrate the same performance as \textit{UnFold-RL} trained models, while possessing efficient CoT folding capabilities and can provide instant, readable step summaries.